wencio/pythoncrmexamples/README.md

   Also we added an example of using psycopg2 to connect to a PostgreSQL database and execute some queries for a real estate CRM

+Finally a simple react UI:
+This component defines a form with input fields for name, email,phone and address and a submit button.
+When the form is submitted, it sends a POST request to a Python backend API endpoint /api/crm, passing the input data as the request body.
+The API endpoint can then receive the data and store it in a CRM database.